 The opening reception will be on Friday, December 6 from 5 pm – 8 pm, and the show will continue through December 22.

-The Viking culture holds a fascination for many people; the historical and archaeological record shows them to have been not only adventurous explorers and traders, but also ingenious and talented craftspeople.
-And wool not only provided their clothing, but was essential to their lifestyle!
+The Viking culture holds a fascination for many people; the historical and archaeological record shows them to have been not only adventurous raiders, explorers and traders, but also ingenious and talented craftspeople.
+And wool provided their clothing and was essential to their seafaring lifestyle!
 (No Wool, No Vikings)

 The richest find of textiles on record was the Oseberg ship burial, discovered in 1904.
 Contents of the intact and beautifully carved ship included a wagon, 4 sleighs, several animals (horses, dogs, cattle), and many items of daily use, including a large number and variety of textiles.
 The honored people in this extravagant burial were two women; the mystery of their identities remains unsolved.
 Sadly for us, the burial was broken into by thieves in the century following the 834 AD interment.
 They made away with whatever precious metals and jewelry were buried there and disturbed the bodies, but the wooden spade they left behind helped researchers date the intrusion.